mindmotivate/multicloudclass/Azure_VPC_Tutorial.md

 <br>
 <img src="https://github.com/mindmotivate/multicloudclass/assets/130941970/56832148-bd83-4ef0-81a5-f8a9efad06d6" width="75%" height="75%">
 <br>
-  ***Notice that after you select your specificied number of regions, you will see the coresponding number of VM names displayed in the "Virtual Machine Name" box: VMdemo-1, VMdemo-2, VMdemo-3***<br>
+  ***Notice that after you select your specificied number of regions, you will see the corresponding number of VM names displayed in the "Virtual Machine Name" box: VMdemo-1, VMdemo-2, VMdemo-3***<br>
 <br>
 <img src="https://github.com/mindmotivate/multicloudclass/assets/130941970/56832148-bd83-4ef0-81a5-f8a9efad06d6" width="75%" height="75%">
 <br>